 Zelle is a newer-on-the-scene Venmo alternative.
 It’s integrated with several big-name banks and credit card companies, and is even built into some banks’ apps; it has a very credible pedigree.
 So it must be safe, right?
 Well… not so much.

-Zelle doesn’t have fraud protection.
-Just like Venmo, it’s intended to be a convenient way to pay friends and family (Their site explains that “you can send money to almost anyone you know and trust with a bank account in the U.S.”) So unless you’re buying a car from someone you trust implicitly, Zelle is not a good idea.
+There’s no fraud protection with Zelle.
+Just like Venmo, it’s a convenient way to pay friends and family (Their site explains that “you can send money to almost anyone you know and trust with a bank account in the U.S.”) So unless you’re buying a car from someone you trust implicitly, Zelle is not a good idea.

 Fee: Zelle doesn’t charge a fee to send or receive money.